marp-team/marp-vscode/README.md

   <img src="https://raw.githubusercontent.com/marp-team/marp-vscode/main/docs/custom-theme.gif" alt="Use custom theme" width="600" />
 </p>

+### Outline extension

+When Marp Markdown is enabled, you can use the extended [outline view](https://code.visualstudio.com/docs/languages/markdown#_outline-view) like following.
+They are enabled by default but you may disable by `markdown.marp.outlineExtension` preference.

-### Outline view for each slide
+#### Outline view for each slide

-We extend [a native outline view](https://code.visualstudio.com/docs/languages/markdown#_outline-view) to support slide pages in Marp Markdown.
+We extend the outline view to support slide pages in Marp Markdown.

 <p align="center">
   <img src="https://raw.githubusercontent.com/marp-team/marp-vscode/main/docs/outline.png" alt="Outline view for each slide" width="400" />